Solo 401k Advantages

 Checkbook Control

-As the trustee of a Solo 401k account, you will have “checkbook control” of the assets.
+As the trustee of a Solo 401k, you will have “checkbook control” of the plan and it’s accounts.
 You can make investments as easily as signing a check.
-Also, you won’t have to look for a trust company or any other institution to act as your trustee.
+Also, you won’t have to look for a trust company or any other institution to act as custodian.
+Unlike with an IRA, custodian is not required for 401k plans.

 Not needing a third party custodian offers multiple benefits: